Skip to main content

 Something’s stuck

 If your cat is suddenly drooling more for no apparent reason, try to take a look in his mouth to see if you can find anything amiss.
 You may be able to remove an object stuck in your cat’s mouth with a swipe of the finger.
 If you can’t find or remove the object, then give your vet a call.
-Your vet may need to examine your cat and might sedate him so they can remove whatever object has gotten stuck.
+Your vet may need to examine your cat and even sedate him so they can remove whatever object has gotten stuck.

 Stress

 Drooling can be driven by your cat’s emotions, too.
 If your cat is stressed, he may start to drool in response.
 You might notice that your cat drools more while he’s in the car or on the way to the vet.
 Other stressful situations, like fireworks or introducing a new pet to the house, can also prompt this drooling response.
-Your cat’s drooling should subside as his stress is reduced and he becomes more comfortable.
+Your cat’s drooling should subside as his stress reduces and he becomes more comfortable.

 Happiness